EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 ## Message fragmentation

 The EDHOC key exchange is optimized for message overhead, in particular the use of static DH keys instead of signature keys for authentication (e.g., method 3 of {{I-D.ietf-lake-edhoc}}).
-Together with various measures listed in this document such as CBOR-encoded payloads ({{I-D.ietf-cose-cbor-encoded-cert}}), CBOR certificates {{I-D.ietf-cose-cbor-encoded-cert}}, certificates by reference ({{optimizations}}), and trust anchors without signature ({{RPK-TA}}), a significant reduction of message sizes can be achieved.
+Together with various measures listed in this document such as CBOR-encoded payloads ({{I-D.ietf-cose-cbor-encoded-cert}}), CBOR certificates {{I-D.ietf-cose-cbor-encoded-cert}}, certificates by reference ({{optimizations}}), and trust anchors without signature ({{crts}}), a significant reduction of message sizes can be achieved.

 Nevertheless, depending on application, the protocol messages may become larger than available frame size resulting in fragmentation and, in resource constrained networks such as IEEE 802.15.4 where throughput is limited, fragment loss can trigger costly retransmissions.